-Willa Cather Statue to be Unveiled in National Statuary Hall of the U.S. Capitol
+Willa Cather Statue Unveiled in National Statuary Hall of the U.S. Capitol

-The Willa Cather National Statuary Hall Selection Committee is pleased to announce that Willa Cather’s bronze sculpture by artist Littleton Alston will be dedicated and unveiled for the first time in Statuary Hall of the U.S. Capitol on Wednesday, June 7, at 11:00 a.m.
+A bronze sculpture of Willa Cather by artist Littleton Alston was dedicated and unveiled in Statuary Hall of the U.S. Capitol on Wednesday, June 7, at 11:00 a.m.
 ET.

-Cather will be the first Pulitzer Prize winner and the twelfth woman represented in the National Statuary Hall Collection.
+Cather is the first Pulitzer Prize winner and the twelfth woman represented in the National Statuary Hall Collection.
 She joins Ponca Chief Standing Bear, installed in 2019, as one of two new sculptures that represent Nebraska.
-The installation ceremony will occur exactly six months before her 150th birthday on December 7, an event being celebrated throughout the year and across the country.
+The installation ceremony occurred exactly six months before her 150th birthday on December 7, an event being celebrated throughout the year and across the country.
 The occasion also comes in the centenary year of her Pulitzer Prize for One of Ours.

 “It was an immense honor to create the Willa Cather sculpture for Statuary Hall, and I'm thrilled that Nebraska will finally have a literary heroine representing our state in the U.S. Capitol,” said Alston.
-"I've come to know some remarkable people over the course of this project, including individuals who have volunteered their services for the past three years to bring the unveiling of the statue to fruition.
-I'm looking forward to seeing Willa in our nation's capital.”
+"I've come to know some remarkable people over the course of this project, including individuals who have volunteered their services for the past three years to bring the unveiling of the statue to fruition.”

 Ashley Olson, executive director of the National Willa Cather Center added, “Willa Cather was always a champion for Nebraska.
 While her writing spans settings that include the desert Southwest, seventeenth century Quebec, and the Shenandoah Valley of Virginia, among others, many of her most well-known stories are about Nebraska and its people.
 I hope her representation in our U.S Capitol will encourage even more readers to discover the beauty and complexity of her writing.”